KiandaBPM/docs/content/docs/platform/rules/files/generate-excel-document.md

 ## When to use

-Use this rule when your process requires **dynamic workbook generation** where the structure of those workbooks is the same for every instance but the values are different.
+Use this rule when your process requires **dynamic workbook generation** where the structure of those workbooks is the same for every instance, but the values of fields are different.
 Use this rule with combination of the **Table** control to output big tables and transfer them into the Excel workbook, to learn more about table control go to [Table control](/docs/platform/controls/input/table/).
 This rule will use an **Excel template** previously mapped with **smart tags**.
 Smart tags are created in Excel when a field is selected using the Kianda add-in task pane, and then inserted into the document, see image below for more details.

 ![Smart tag explanation](/images/excel-add-in-smart-tag.jpg)